dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Also, (it is important) right-click on dataverse project in NB ide select properties in "Run" under "Build" section make sure the "Context Path" field is empty so it is matching with the installer script.
 The installer script assumes the webapp is in the root directory of the webserver and not a subdirectory such as http://localhost:8080/mysubdir/.
 It should just be http://localhost:8080/ as indicated at the end of a successful script installation in the next step.

-And making sure you have a valid smtp server address such as smtp.yahoo.com (@pdurbin, can we make this optional - leave empty?)
+And making sure you have a valid smtp server address such as smtp.yahoo.com (@pdurbin, can we make this optional - leave empty?
+Right now install script will fail without a valid smtp server)

 Run installer
 ~~~~~~~~~~~~~